 What are the 7 sectors of engineering?

-To provide a concise view of the seven sectors of engineering, we’ve compiled a list of their various characteristics to help you to find your next engineering role.
+To provide a concise view of the seven sectors of engineering, we’ve compiled a list of their various characteristics to help you find your next engineering role.

 1. Civil Engineering